Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Hettie and Children,'77

-[Children, Homer and Selina]
+[Mother with Children, Homer and Selina]

-[Children, Homer and Selina]
+[Mother with Children, Homer and Selina]

 Sophie: “We think it’s great.
 You know the input you’ve had on our family, how you are to Homer, Selina and James [three mentally and physically challenged children].
 You treat them like they’re special people, which they are!
 You’ve been kind to my family; my mom thought the world of you.
 I know that for a fact.
 She considered you one of the family and I do, too.
 I’m proud you came here now!
-I think the work that you’re doin’ is wonderful."
+I think the work that you’re doing is wonderful."

 Shelby: You don’t feel as I’m accused of this, that I’m exploiting your family?

 Sophie: “No I don’t believe that.
 I heard what the mayor of Hazard said on that film, 'That you can find anything you want, if you look under a rock hard enough,' That lady in that film [Louise, green dress], she was embarrassed about where she came from, I really believe that.
 She didn’t want anybody to know her background, that she was raised hard, had a hard life.
-That had nothin’ to do with your picture of her sister.
-There is nothin’ to be embarrassed of; your roots are something to be proud of, I think.
-There is somethin’ in there to be proud of, no matter what!
+That had nothing to do with your picture of her sister.
+I believe her divorce going on then, from your first cousin Donald was going bad and she used that film [interview] as a way to get back at your family, having nothing to do with you, that's how some mountain people are.
+There is nothing to be embarrassed of; your roots are something to be proud of, I think.
+There is something in there to be proud of, no matter what!
 I got a lot of Mom in me.
 I’m proud of that, how I see people.
 I want to treat people better.
 But no, I don’t think you're exploiting anybody.
-I think you need to keep doin’ what you're doin’.
+I think you need to keep doing what you're doin’.
 I am very proud to know you.
-I hope you keep showin' my family's pictures.
+I hope you keep showing my family's pictures.
 They need to be seen.
-Your visits to people's homes brings them happiness and recognition that they never had.
-Others must be envious because the same doors are not open to them."

 Sophie Childers